WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Utah/WaterAllocation/ReadME.md

 - WTRUSE_POWER.csv.
 Contains power utility information related to water rights.

 ## Summary of Data Prep
-The following text summarizes the process used by the WSWC staff to prepare and share UDNR's water rights data for inclusion into the Water Data Exchange (WaDE 2.0) project.
+The following text summarizes the process used by the WSWC staff to prepare and share UDWRi's water rights data for inclusion into the Water Data Exchange (WaDE 2.0) project.
 For a complete mapping outline, see *[UT_Allocation Schema Mapping_WaDEQA.xlsx](https://github.com/WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/blob/master/Utah/WaterAllocation/UT_Allocation%20Schema%20Mapping_WaDEQA.xlsx)*.
-Seven executable code files were used to extract the UDNR's water rights data from the above mentioned input files.
+Seven executable code files were used to extract the UDWRi's water rights data from the above mentioned input files.
 Each code file is numbered for order of operation.
 The first code file (pre-process) was built and ran within [Jupyter Notebooks](https://jupyter.org/), the remaining five code files were built and operated within [Pycharm Community](https://www.jetbrains.com/pycharm/).
 The last code file _(AllocationAmounts_facts)_ is depended on the previous files.
 Those Seven code files are as follows...

 - 0_PreProcessUtahAllocationData.ipynb
 - 1_UTwr_Methods.py